ezzatron/austenite/README.md

 ❯ WEIGHT                      weighting for this node                       <integer>                                     ✗ set to 0, must be >= 1
 ```

-## Generated environment specifications
+## Generated usage documentation

-If the environment variable `AUSTENITE_SPEC` is set to `true`, calling
+If the environment variable `AUSTENITE_MODE` is set to `usage/markdown`, calling
 `initialize()` will terminate the process with a zero exit code, and output a
-Markdown document containing a specification of the environment variables
+Markdown document containing usage documentation for the environment variables
 consumed by each declaration.

 <!-- prettier-ignore-start -->